EdisonL99/PyDBCViewer/README.md

 ## Requirements

 - Python 3.6+
-- macOS (or any Unix with curses support for the TUI)
+- Developed on macOS (or any Unix with curses support for the TUI)
 - tmux (optional, for `dbc_launch.sh`)
 - No pip packages needed